rcamilo1526/rcamilo1526/README.md

 -->

 - :briefcase: I'm currently working in Esri Colombia and making tasks of Data Engineer, Analytics and mapping
-- :notebook: Student of Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.
+- :notebook: Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.

 - :computer: I'm an appasionate of Data Science specially Spatial Data Science and the field of Computer Vision.